Urban Survival Skills: How To Survive In A Broken World

 Stay Fit, Stay Trained

-If you are trying to make your way back home or to your apartment from within a city, you must travel through dangerous territories (probably by foot).
+If you are trying to make your way back home within a city, you must travel through dangerous territories (probably by foot).

-Police barricades, gridlocked traffic, or destruction debris will likely jam roadways.
+Police barricades, gridlocked traffic, or destruction debris will jam roadways.

 And along the way, you may have to fight.